High conflict custody disputes

 The impact and devastation that a false allegation has on a person is almost completely unbearable.
 Being publicly accused of a crime one did not commit could lead a person to jump off a bridge.
 Once the information is out there, defending yourself, clearing your name, fighting suspicion and tolerating disdain is a horrible predicament. – Carrie Barron M.D.
 Psychology Today

-3 steps that could help avoid false allegations.
+3 steps that could help during high conflict custody disputes

 2.)
 Document everything